Healthy Homes Assessment Raupunga

 Home Assessments Raupunga for Rental Properties

-There are many concerns to look over during a house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
+There are a variety of concerns to be able to examine during the home inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standard.
 There are a few examples:

 • Do you have enough drainage? draught stopping?

-The consequences of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling can be significant for landlords and property managers.
-For specialist advice, call now and schedule your rental properties home assessment.
+The consequences of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently being on the wrong side of the tenant services ruling can be extremely costly for property owners and landlords.
+For expert guidance, contact us today and book your rental property house evaluation.

 home assessments for rental properties